BosenY/Lap/README.md

 ## other

-you can set bgimg in project's _config.yml:
+you can set bgimg in current markdown:

 ```
 #bg-img config
-configimg: /images/bg.jpg
+headerImg: /images/chunwu-bg.jpg

 ```
-and then add bg.jpg to the theme's source/images directory
+and then add bg.jpg to the  source/images directory